ashutosh784808/Delta-demo/README.md

 # Delta-demo
-This is a Demo for Git and Git Hub class
+This is a Demo for Git and Git Hub class.